Sydney, Katoomba, The Blue Mountains

 The view from the ridge of Mt.
 Banks.

-Julia was really hoping for clear weather on our last day in Blue Mountains.
-She wanted to see un-obscured views of the vast gum tree forests and the golden browns, reds, oranges, and ambers of the cliff faces.
+Julia was really hoping for clear weather on our last day in the Blue Mountains.
+She wanted to see unobstructed views of the vast gum tree forests and the golden browns, reds, oranges, and ambers of the cliff faces.

 The wildflowers were surprising.

-But the weather was as it has been since we arrived; overcast and foggy.
-The fog hung thickly over the roads we drove to reach Mt.
+But the weather was as it had been since we arrived: overcast and foggy.
+The fog hung thickly over the roads as we drove to Mt.
 Tomah.
-We visited the Botanical Gardens there and despite the weather it was a great experience.
-The gardens are superb and filled with many exotic plants, trees, and birds.
-From here we drove to the trailhead of the hike up Mt.
+Despite the weather, the Botanical Gardens there were a great experience.
+They were filled with exotic plants, trees, and birds.
+From here, we drove to the trailhead for a hike up Mt.
 Banks.
-This hike took us climbing slowly over an exposed and rocky ridge.
-The view from here was intermittent as the weather blew through quickly.
-The trail got very steep and slippery as we approached the summit.
-As it flattened out it became heavily forested.
+The hike took us slowly climbing over an exposed and rocky ridge.

 Goodbye Australia Video